LOLA Presents - We Might Be Struck by Lightning

 Sadie Langenkamp – Assistant LD + Master Electrician

-Rebecca Whitehurst
+Rebecca Whitehurst - Choreographer

-Sadie Langenkamp
+Sadie Langenkamp - Lighting

-Sarah Annie Navarrete
+Sarah Annie Navarrete - Girl

 Originally from El Paso, Texas, Sarah is an Austin-based artist working in performance, photography, and film.
 Described as a “dancer and photographer, floating skillfully between these worlds” - Austin Chronicle, Sarah’s image-based work explores kinetic narratives through an emotional tone as they relate to identity and the human body.